 About

-Trove Collections is a small editorial shop run by my mom Micki and me.
+Today it's a small editorial shop run by my mom Micki and me.
 The rest of our curator circle — Auntie Kristen, Auntie Angie, and our friends Cheryl Lynne and Tanya — bring in items from their own travels.
 Their work takes them all over the world.
 We see what they bring back.

 The rule